-6.6.1 Billing and Payment
+6.6.2 Billing and Payment for Bin Customers

-Franchisee is responsible for the billing and collection of payments for services provided by Franchisee under this Agreement as of the Effective Date.
+Franchisee is responsible for the billing and collection of payments for services provided by Franchisee to Commercial Customers, Roll-Off Customers, and Single-Family Customers with Bin Service under this Agreement as of the Effective Date.

-6.6.1.1 Production of Invoices from Franchisee.
+6.6.2.1 Production of Invoices from Franchisee

 Franchisee shall produce an invoice for each Customer in a form reasonably approved by the Department, for services provided under this Agreement.
-Single-Family Cart Customers shall be billed no more than three (3) months in advance.
 Commercial and Multi-Family Bin Customers shall be invoiced monthly in advance.
-Permanent Roll-Off

-Customers shall be billed monthly or semi-monthly in arrears.
+Permanent Roll-Off Customers shall be billed monthly or semi-monthly in arrears.
 Payment of the invoice shall be due within thirty (30) days from the date of the invoice.
 Invoices may be submitted by mail or electronically, and payment methods may include check, credit card or ACH debit.
 The Department shall be allowed to include a one (1) page quarterly billing insert to provide public education regarding waste Disposal, Recycling, or other environmental issues.
 Print ready copy of such insert, which conforms to the Franchisees' billing, shall be delivered to the Franchisee within thirty (30) calendar days in advance of Franchisee's billing dates.